jaenrig-ifx/micropython/ports/psoc6/README.md

 The following port is using Infineon ModusToolbox™ to resolve the specific PSoC™ board resources and building flags.
 Before working with micropython:

 1. Install [ModusToolbox](https://www.infineon.com/cms/en/design-support/tools/sdk/modustoolbox-software/).
 Minimum version required is 3.0.

 2. Add `project-creator-cli` to the system PATH.
 This tool is usually installed in *{ModusToolbox™ software install directory}/tools_{version}/project-creator/*.
 In your Linux terminal, for the default installation path of ModusToolbox™(only for the current terminal session):

     $ export PATH=$PATH:/home/{user}/ModusToolbox/tools_{version}/project-creator

+3. In order to use the same gcc for compiling both mpy sources and ModusToolbox™ add also the latest to the system PATH.

+    $ export PATH=/home/{user}/ModusToolbox/tools_{version}/gcc/bin:$PATH

 ## Building and running Linux version